haf/Http.fs/README.md

 ```
 Beware that the stream gets closed, so don't use it outside the scope of the function.

-Check out *HttpClient.SampleApplication*, which contains a program demonstrating the library being used and (to some extent) unit tested.

 *Note* because some of the request and response headers have the same names, to prevent name clashes, the response versions have 'Response' stuck on the end, e.g.

 ``` fsharp
 response.Headers.[ContentTypeResponse]
 ```

+## Examples ##

+Check out *HttpClient.SampleApplication*, which contains a program demonstrating the various functions of the library being used and (to a limited extent) unit tested.

 ## Cool!
 So how do I get it in my code? ##